smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_08.md

     cd ~/Fabmedical
     ```

-6. Run the following command to open the `perftest.sh` script for editing in Vim.
+6. Run the following command to open the `perftest.sh` script for editing in Vi.

     ```bash
     vi perftest.sh